RavirajMhalsekar/Youtube-Clone/README.md

 # YouTube Clone

-A font-end project for which the design is inspired from YouTube.
-This webiste is made fully responsive i.e. it will adjust accourding to the users screen size.
+A font end project for which the design is inspired from YouTube.
+This website is made fully responsive i.e. it will adjust according to the user's screen size.

 ## Screenshots